platformsh/platformsh-docs/docs/src/guides/general/region-migration.md

 {{< description >}}

-Platform.sh does not offer an automated way to migrate a project from one region to another after it is created.
+Platform.sh doesn't offer an automated way to migrate a project from one region to another after it's created.
 However, the process to do so manually is fairly straightforward and can be scripted.

 ## Why migrate between regions?